-In a set of exclusive interviews, Digital Dying learned first-hand from Courtney what it was like to be on these front lines, and just how the pandemic has reshaped his community, his profession, and himself.
+In a set of exclusive interviews, Digital Dying learned first-hand from Courtney what it was like to be on these front lines and just how the pandemic has reshaped his community, his profession, and himself.
 Courtney’s words are powerful, his story is important, and his message, despite all the pain and suffering, is also beautiful.
-In this first interview he discusses his work as an embalmer on the front lines of Covid-19, and in a second interview to be published next month, he discusses his views on the art and importance of embalming.
-In an age when the practice seems to regularly be on the receiving end of fresh criticism, and new modes and methods of death-care have blossomed—and been written about extensively here at Digital Dying—Courtney’s words add needed complexity to the issue, and will likely turn a few heads too.
+In this first interview, he discusses his work as an embalmer on the front lines of Covid-19, and in a second interview to be published next month, he discusses his views on the art and importance of embalming.
+In an age when the practice seems to be on the receiving end of fresh criticism regularly, and new modes and methods of death care have blossomed—and been written about extensively here at Digital Dying—Courtney’s words add needed complexity to the issue, and will likely turn a few heads too.
 So stay tuned for that in January.

 Thank you so much to our readers and supporters.
 Happy holidays and a safe and happy New Year to all.
 Now to the interview with Courtney Baloney, Part I. Enjoy~~*

 We have pretty good business in this area, but this was three or four times a day business.
-It was as if we had another 9/11 attack, but this was everywhere, and every day.
-I can tell you, I buried so many different scenarios.
+It was as if we had another 9/11 attack, but this was everywhere and every day.
+I can tell you I buried so many different scenarios.
 I buried a mother and a son.
 I buried two brothers.
 I buried a father and a daughter.
 And it is my job to make sure their bodies are a representation of them.
 I held on to this father and daughter before burying them just so their mother who had Covid could get strong enough to get out of the hospital and attend the service.
-In that case, I didn’t even have anyone to communicate with, because all of the immediate family had either passed or was in the hospital.
-Another gentleman, he lost four brothers and sisters, and then later more nieces and husbands died.
-We are talking a total of near ten people out of one family.
+In that case, I didn’t even have anyone to communicate with because all of the immediate family had either passed or were in the hospital.
+Another gentleman lost four brothers and sisters, and then later, more nieces and husbands died.
+We are talking a total of nearly ten people out of one family.

 Families would come here to Treasures of Life to view but we did viewings on Zoom too as a lot of people couldn’t attend the funeral because they had Covid.
 Regarding the family where two brothers died, I ended up Facetiming the dad so he could see his son’s funeral because he couldn’t leave his living room.
 He was quarantining because of Covid.
 And one son was set to get married prior to his passing.
 So we ended up burying him in his tuxedo, a young man.
 It was at times like this that I thought, Man, this is definitely a dream.
 I could never have imagined doing all this.